ampproject/amphtml/src/amp-story-player/README.md

 -   `backgroundImageUrl`: string with url or data string (escaped).
     -   Changes the icon image to the provided url or data string (for inline svgs).

-### Skip-next
+### Skip-to-next

 Skips to the next story inside the player (only available on desktop).

-The “skip-next” control supports the following customizable properties:
+The “skip-to-next” control supports the following customizable properties:

 -   `position`: “start” or “end”.
     -   Places the icon either on the left or right on LTR languages.